mondary/VS_openterminal/README.md

 ## Sidebar Panel and Settings

-- Open the **LLMs** view in the Activity Bar to toggle each button and see install links.
+- Open the **LLMs** view in the Activity Bar to toggle each button, see logos, and open install links.
+- Click any install command to open a new terminal tab with the command pre-filled.
 - Settings: search for `openTerminalEditor.show*` in Settings to show/hide each LLM button.

 ## Usage

 - In the editor title bar, click any of the AI buttons (Codex, Gemini, OpenCode, OpenSpec, Qwen, Claude) to open a new editor-area terminal running the matching command, with the matching icon on the terminal tab.
 - Use the terminal icon to open a plain terminal in a new editor tab.
+- Right-click a terminal editor tab or terminal editor area to split left/right/up/down.
 - Commands are named:
   - "Open Codex Terminal in New Editor Tab"
   - "Open Gemini Terminal in New Editor Tab"